 Make the most of our partnerships

-We have strong links with employers across the health and social care sector which will open doors for you, including the chance to attend guest lectures by leading professionals from organisations.
+We have strong links with employers across the health and social care sector which will open doors for you, including the chance to attend guest lectures by leading professionals.

-We’re proud to say that our courses are closely mapped to the demands of the sector.
-This ensures that our curriculum is up to date and relevant.
+Our courses are closely mapped to the demands of the sector, ensuring that our curriculum is up to date and relevant.
 Because we respond promptly to national developments such as latest government policy, some of the information about our courses may change.

 You’ll learn through group activities, lectures, practical work, seminars and simulation.
 Take a look at the specialist facilities you’ll use throughout the course.